Why study this course

 This module will introduce you to the generic and thematic diversity of the Victorian period (1837-1901).
 It considers a range of texts from across the period, from poetic forms to late-Victorian drama.
 The selection of texts combines some of the most familiar works of Victorian literature with lesser-known and recently neglected writings.
 It also studies Victorian social, cultural and scientific debates and considers the emergence and significance of a variety of genres, including (but not limited to) the social problem novel, serial fiction, sensation fiction, and comedy.
 This module emphasises the specific historical, socio-cultural contexts of the Victorian era to reflect on the ways in which Victorian writers negotiated ground-breaking ideas, discoveries, and significant events.
 It will encourage you to question current preconceptions about the nature of 'Victorianism' and what it represents, and engage with contemporary key Victorian scholarly debates.
 Teaching will focus on further developing the analytic skills acquired on the degree so far, and applying them in relation to illustrative examples of historicist analysis, debating skills, and nuanced interpretation.
 In the assessment you will deploy a historically informed approach to issues in context and test sustained research and analytic skills in the form of a written assignment.

-This module specialises in literature written for children, starting in the eighteenth century to the present and exploring a range of genres, such as fairy tales/fantasy, picture books, and poetry for and about children.
-It provides you with knowledge and understanding of cultural contexts, origins of literary form as well as constructions and appropriations of childhood.
-Teaching will pay particular attention to themes, such as suitability, death and creativity as well as a range of different theoretical approaches, which can be used in the study of literature written for children and/or about childhood.
-The use of presentation skills will be developed in advance of the final assessment: the range of issues considered will be supported by directed research and discussion tasks, some of which will be carried out independently and others will involve group work.
-The module develops the conceptual and theoretical foundations laid at level 4, as you will be required to critically respond to and engage with the different approaches to literature written for and about children and childhood.
+Dispelling any notion that this notable branch of literature is simply 'books for kids', 'Literature & Childhood: Grimm Neverlands' examines texts from the eighteenth century right to the present day.
+During the module we explore a whole range of sub-genres, such as fairy tales, picture books, fantasy and animal stories, as well as poetry for and about children.
+Literature and Childhood will provide you with knowledge and understanding of cultural contexts, origins of literary form, and constructions and appropriations of 'the child'.
+Teaching will pay attention to a range of different theoretical approaches that can be used in the study of literature written for children and/or about childhood.
+The range of issues considered will be supported by directed research and discussion tasks, some of which will be carried out independently.
+The module develops the conceptual and theoretical foundations laid at level 4.

 This module is organised around key frameworks for the understanding of human and cultural identity; likely to include gender, sexuality, nationality, ethnicity, subculture and social class.
 The exploration of such frameworks is supported by theoretical materials designed to introduce you to key literary and cultural concepts (such as ideology, patriarchy, heteronormativity, performativity, otherness, diaspora, and hybridity).
 Literary texts will be drawn from a variety of genres, periods, and cultures, and you will be required to identify, and reflect upon, the correlations between identity and its literary and/or aesthetic expression.
 Through both seminar discussion and the assignment tasks, you will be encouraged to adopt a pluralistic and comparative approach to the topic, crossing textual and discipline boundaries in your exploration of the interlaced operations of cultural classification and individual self-definition.